circumspect/White-Rabbit/docs/source/user-guide/quickstart.rst

 -----------------

 To start the game, run ``!start``.
-The bot will automatically send clues to the appropriate clues channel along with the corresponding suspect/location.
-The only other command that needs to be run after the game has begun is using the 10 command to assign the 10 minute clue card to the player who is going to Alice's location near the end of the game, e.g., ``!10 Dakota``.
+The bot will automatically send clues to the appropriate clues channel along with the corresponding suspect/location at the times previously assigned.
+The only command that needs to be run after the game has begun is the ``!10`` command, which is used to assign the 10 minute clue card to the player who is going to Alice's location near the end of the game, e.g., ``!10 Dakota``.
 Should a player need to draw a searching card, have them run ``!search``.